Commemorative stamp: First commemoratives

-Though the United Kingdom often set the precedent for postage stamps and their designs, they were the late runners with the issue of their first commemorative stamp, not issuing one until 1924 when it printed and released the British Empire Exhibition issue of 1924.
+Though the United Kingdom often set the precedent for postage stamps and their designs, they were late runners with the issue of their first commemorative stamp, not issuing one until 1924 when they printed and released the British Empire Exhibition issue of 1924.

 Other premier commemorative stamps were issued by New South Wales in 1888 to mark its 100th anniversary; the six types all include the inscription "ONE HUNDRED YEARS".
 Commemoratives followed in 1891 for Hong Kong and Romania.
 In 1892 and 1893 a half-dozen nations of America and Spain issued commemorative stamps for the 400th anniversary of the West's discovery of America by Christopher Columbus.

 Backlash

 The appearance of commemorative postage stamps caused a backlash among some stamp collectors in the early years of stamp collecting, who balked at the prospect of laying out ever-larger sums to acquire the stamps of the world.
 This led to the formation of the Society for the Suppression of Speculative Stamps in 1895.
 The organization broke up after unsuccessful attempts at getting collectors at large to comply with their wishes.
 Today early commemoratives are still prized by collectors.